 ICRW releases the results of the International Men and Gender Equality Survey (IMAGES), a groundbreaking three-year, multi-country household survey of men’s attitudes and practices on a variety of topics related to gender equality.
 The information provided by IMAGES filled a gap in knowledge about men, providing a blueprint for how to shape or revise policies and improve existing programs.
 Since its initial launch, IMAGES has been replicated in dozens of countries, surveying tens of thousands of households.

-ICRW releases Understanding and Measuring Women’s Economic Empowerment, a guide to help institutions — from governments to NGOs to corporations — evaluate whether programs to strengthen women economically are working.
+ICRW releases Understanding and Measuring Women’s Economic Empowerment, a guide to help institutions — from governments to NGOs to corporations — understand the different elements that define economic empowerment in order to evaluate whether programs to strengthen women economically are effective.

 ICRW launches the Economic Impacts of Child Marriage project with the World Bank, a multi-year research program to understand the economic impact child marriage has on family and national economies.